bhussn/Bias-Velocity-Research-Project/README.md

 # Proof of Concept: Narrative Velocity in ICE-related Media Coverage

 ## Overview
-This project demonstrates the concept of **narrative velocity** — how immigration-related narratives about ICE emerge and spread at different speeds across media outlets with varying ideological stances.
+This project demonstrates the concept of **narrative velocity**; how immigration-related narratives about ICE emerge and spread at different speeds across media outlets with varying ideological stances.

 ## Framework Workflow
 The workflow consists of four main steps:
 1. **Scrape Outlets:** Collect articles from diverse news outlets across ideological spectrums using RSS feeds and web scraping.
 2. **Score Bias:** Apply AI-powered models to assign multidimensional bias scores to each article (ideological stance, factual grounding, framing choices, emotional tone, source transparency).
 3. **Cluster Labels:** Group articles based on similarity in bias scores and narrative content to identify coherent narrative clusters.
-4. **Cluster Narrative:** Analyze temporal patterns within clusters to map narrative velocity — who initiates, amplifies, or responds to narratives over time.
+4. **Cluster Narrative:** Analyze temporal patterns within clusters to map narrative velocity; who initiates, amplifies, or responds to narratives over time.

 ## Methodology
 We collected 9 articles mentioning ICE from conservative, moderate, and liberal news outlets over a three-day period.
 Each article was labeled by outlet ideology and timestamped.
 We analyzed the volume and timing of publications across ideologies to understand narrative propagation.